Whimsical Wigs Bring Smiles to Children Undergoing Treatment

-That’s why two moms from Arkansas came up with a way to keep kids’ heads covered — and their hearts playful.
+That’s why two moms from Alaska came up with a way to keep kids’ heads covered — and their hearts playful.

 Holly Christensen, a mother and an oncology nurse, made her first yarn wig for a friend’s daughter, who was hospitalized for cancer.
 The girl was thrilled with the whimsical Rapunzel wig, so Christensen organized a small Facebook effort to make more for other children with cancer.
 Immediately, she was flooded with requests from parents and hospitals for wigs to give patients in their care, and the nonprofit Magic Yarn Project was born.